Last updated: July 19, 2020

 Plan for the possibility that members of your household may contract coronavirus disease.
 Most cases are not serious; some people get exposed to coronavirus and have few or even no symptoms of illness.
 A small percentage of cases progress rapidly to respiratory problems that are hard to treat.
 See Official Information above for specific recommendations for getting your household ready for COVID-19 and what to do if you are sick with COVID-19.

 A virus (nucleic acids enclosed in a lipid and protein coat) identified as SARS-CoV-2, a type of coronavirus, is spreading from person to person around the world.
 In some people, this coronavirus causes serous complications that kill or require intensive hospital care to prevent death.
-In most people, this coronavirus appears to cause only mild symptoms; some contagious people have no symptoms at all.
-The elderly and people with certain underlying medical conditions are more likely to suffer serious complications, for reasons that are not yet fully understood.
+In most people, this coronavirus appears to cause only mild symptoms; some contagious people may show no symptoms at all.
+The elderly and people with certain medical conditions may be more likely to suffer serious complications, for reasons that are not yet fully understood.

-The first known cases of COVID-19 occurred in China in December 2019.
+The first known cases of COVID-19 were discovered in December 2019.
 The genetic code for SARS-CoV-2, the disease-causing virion, has been sequenced.
 Scientists and doctors around the world are seeking effective treatments for COVID-19.
 Vaccines for SARS-CoV-2 are in development.

 For current needs, opportunities to help, and services available to support people in Brunswick and the surrounding communities during the pandemic, see: